cappaberra/connecting-the-village/README.md

 <!-- CONTRIBUTING -->
 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions to continuously improve this framework are **greatly appreciated**.
-The [website](http://www.connectingthevillage.com/) is implemented in GitHub Pages within this repo.
-The `gh-pages` branch has the latest content.
+The [website](http://www.connectingthevillage.org/) is implemented in GitHub Pages within this repo.
+The `master` branch has the latest content.

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)